simplelocalize/vscode-simplelocalize/README.md

 ### SimpleLocalize CLI integration

-CLI integrations adds the most common commands to your Command Pallete.
-Commends doesn't run automatically, they opens a prepared command in the SimpleLocalize terminal.
-Such aproach allows developers to review the command before running it.
+CLI integration adds the most common commands to your Command Palette.
+Commends don’t run automatically, they open a prepared command in the SimpleLocalize terminal.
+Such an approach allows developers to review the command before running it.

 - **Download translations**
 - **Upload translations**